With a coal in a glass held high

 and live steam hits the piston,

-and the CEO intones "strategic alliance for corporate positioning in the global marketplace",
+and the CEO intones "strategic alliance for corporate positioning in the global

 and sharpshod hooves clatter on paving stones,